Ofemino/Ofemino/README.md

-- 👋 Hi, I’m @Ofemino
+- 👋 Hi, I’m @Ofemino, Olufemi Adesanya
-- 👀 I’m interested in ...
+- 👀 I’m interested in .net c# development.
+Web, Mobile and Wondows Application
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently work in the microsoft ecosystem
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate in related fields
-- 📫 How to reach me ...
+- 📫 How to reach me +2347067704090, ofemino@gmail.com

 <!---
 Ofemino/Ofemino is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.